Blog post

 However, these costs pale in comparison to the costs of redundancy.
 In a recent study of redundancy costs, the lowest cost of a single layoff was estimated at $30,000 - with some companies reporting significantly higher.

-Spotted Zebra has saved one company an estimated £2 million in exit costs by reskilling 150 employees from declining roles to high-growth tech roles.
+Spotted Zebra has saved 1 company an estimated £2 million in exit costs by reskilling 150 employees from declining roles to high-growth tech roles.

 Reskilling ROI #2: Reducing recruitment costs